 - Check for plumbing the same way (via sinks, etc.).
 This is more difficult, as there may be pipes in the wall that you don't know about, but do your best.
 Safe bet is to just turn off your water.

-- Remove all fixture covers, like light switch covers, socket covers, vent grills, etc.
+- Remove all fixture covers, like light switch covers, socket covers, vent grills, light covers, etc.

 - Remove any baseboards and moulding.
 On manufactured homes, this is everywhere; the ceiling, the floor, sometimes down the wall to cover up where the drywall panels meet.
 Use a prybar to get them off.